Relational Infrastructure

 • Ask one real question before adding your next point, and wait for the whole answer

-• Sometimes people don't want solutions; they want someone to sit with them in it
+• Remember that people often don't want solutions; they want someone to sit with them in it

-• After you share something, stop; resist the second and third examples
+• After you share something, stop; resist the second and third supporting examples

 Go deeper